sapegin/washingcode-book/manuscript/130_Formatting.md

 I used to have a limit of 120 characters per line because why not, I have a big screen that could fit a lot of code, so I should use the space available to me!
 Then I lowered it to 100 characters, and then to the Prettier’s default of 80 characters that they [highly recommend not to change](https://prettier.io/docs/en/options.html#print-width).

-An argument for using 80 characters I’ve heard many times but never believed in is that some people may edit code in a terminal that only displays 80 characters per line, like in the old days of MS-DOS and IDEs like QuickBasic or Turbo Pascal.
+An argument for using 80 characters I’ve heard many times but never believed in is that some programmers may edit code in a terminal that only displays 80 characters per line, like in the old days of MS-DOS and IDEs like QuickBasic or Turbo Pascal.
 However, modern terminals show a lot more than 80 characters per line.

 ![QuickBasic](images/quickbasic.png)